WARNING! Contains unavoidable spoilers

 - Clingy Jealous Girl: Rika in her backstory.
 Matsuri, for Kyon.

 - Generation Xerox:

 - Matsuri uses Rika and Hanyuus Catch Phrase.

 - Azusa and Yoko are just as prone to mischievous pranks and digging pit traps as their Aunt Satoko was in her youth.

 - Girls Have Cooties: Shutaro.The dusty blue-haired boy gave Matsuri a skeptical look, and with great decorum noted, "Icky."

-- Honorary Aunt: Mion, Rena, Shion, Satoko and Satoshi to Kyon and Nonoko.
+- Honorary Aunt: Mion, Rena, Shion, Satoko, and Satoshi to Kyon and Nonoko.
 Legally, only Rika would be considered their aunt by her marriage to Keiichi.

-- Kissing Cousins: Matsuri has a one-sided crush on Kyon, who, in turn, had a crush on his elder cousin, not that he was aware of the latters blood relation to him at the time.
+- Kissing Cousins: Matsuri has a one-sided crush on Kyon, who, in turn, had his first crush on his elder cousin, not that he was aware of the latters blood relation to him at the time.

 - Must Have Caffeine: Keiichi and Satoshi, who absolutely can't get up in the mornings without coffee.

 - Shell-Shocked Veteran: While the "After-School Club" finally managed to break free of the constant, traumatic time loops, they are still affected by their memories.
 Examples include: Mion tends to grab her hand when reminded of her "distinction", Rena still has issues with hearing her real last name.
 Fortunately they keep themselves sane by the Power of Friendship.

 - Strong Family Resemblance: Strong enough for Haruhi and even Mikuru start suspecting, and the locals are not fooled either.